matrix-org/synapse/README.rst

 ============

 Matrix is an ambitious new ecosystem for open federated Instant Messaging and VoIP.
 The basics you need to know to get up and running are:

 - Everything in Matrix happens in a room.
 Rooms are distributed and do not exist on any single server.
 Rooms can be located using convenience aliases like ``#matrix:matrix.org`` or ``#test:localhost:8448``.

-- Matrix user IDs look like ``@matthew:matrix.org`` (although in the future you will normally refer to yourself and others using a third party identifier (3PID): email address, phone number, etc rather than manipulating Matrix user IDs)
+- Matrix user IDs look like ``@matthew:matrix.org`` (although in the future you will normally refer to yourself and others using a third party identifier (3PID): email address, phone number, etc rather than manipulating Matrix user IDs).

 The overall architecture is::